jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 One of the projects I'm involved in right now is [shared element transitions](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md), a feature to allow developers to create transitions between pages.
 Cross-fading DOM elements is a big part of that, so we need to solve the problem, but we'd like to solve it in a general way so it can be used by other features.

 The bit we're missing is being able to use 'lighter' or 'plus-lighter' with any two DOM elements.
-Something like this:
+Since we already have a way to change the blending of pixels in CSS, it could look something like this:

 ```html
 <div class="cross-fade-container">